52North/sensor-web-tutorial/docs/9_8_sos_importer.md

 ### Add missing Metadata

 Now you only need to add the data which is missing in the csv-file.
-First you need to add a **Feature of Interest** to every column of measurments.
+First you need to add a **Feature of Interest** to every column of measurements.
 Select `Set identifier manually` and add your **Feature of Interest** by setting a name and a URI.

 ![ImporterStep6b.PNG](images/ImporterStep6b.PNG "Add missing Metadata")